Masquerade (1988 film)

-Masquerade is a 1988 American neo-noir film directed by Bob Swaim and starring Rob Lowe, Meg Tilly, Kim Cattrall, and Doug Savant.
+Masquerade is a 1988 American neo-noir romantic thriller film directed by Bob Swaim and starring Rob Lowe, Meg Tilly, Kim Cattrall, and Doug Savant.
 Written by Dick Wolf, the film is about a recently orphaned heiress in the Hamptons who falls in love with a young yacht racing captain who is not completely truthful with her about his past.

 Produced and distributed by Metro-Goldwyn-Mayer, Masquerade was filmed on location in Long Island in the spring of 1987.
 It was released theatrically on March 11, 1988.
 The film grossed $15.8 million at the box office and was met with mixed reviews from film critics, though it received praise for its performances, cinematography, and elements of classic Hollywood film noir.
 It was nominated for the Edgar Allan Poe Award for Best (Mystery) Motion Picture in 1989.

 Plot

 Set in the upscale town of Southampton, Long Island, young yachting captain Tim Whalen is having an affair with Brooke, who is married to Granger Morrison, Tim's boss.
 Tim is the new captain of Granger's racing sailboat Obsession.
 Young heiress Olivia Lawrence has returned home to Southampton shortly after her mother's death.
 She meets Tim at a party, and agrees to go sailing with him.

 Olivia's alcoholic stepfather, Tony Gateworth, and his new live-in girlfriend, Anne Briscoe, reside in Olivia's house.
 Olivia is unable to evict him because her mother's will provided him access to the family's eight properties and grants him a one million dollar a year allowance, which barely covers his gambling debts.
 Olivia despises her stepfather, who married her mother for money.

 Olivia and Tim go sailing on Olivia's late father's sail boat, Masquerade.
 Later, at Olivia's mansion, a drunken Gateworth insults Tim, his former sailing competitor.
 Olivia and Tim begin dating and eventually fall in love.
 However, Olivia's newfound happiness is soon offset by another ugly confrontation with Gateworth who, claiming to be acting as her "guardian," wants Tim out of her life.
 Olivia confides to her aunt that Tim is the first man she has felt comfortable with and that he is uninterested in her money.

 Gateworth and Tim are actually conspiring to murder Olivia for her money.
 When Tim hesitates, Gateworth threatens to expose his shady past.
 He says the next step is for Tim to gain Olivia's confidence by protecting her.
 That weekend, Olivia and Tim sleep together.
 A drunken Gateworth barges into Olivia's bedroom as planned, but Tim double-crosses him and kills Gateworth with his own gun.
 Believing the police will accuse Tim of murder, Olivia claims she killed Gateworth in self-defense.
 Tim establishes an alibi with an unsuspecting Brooke.
 During the investigation, Officer Mike McGill — a childhood friend with a romantic interest in Olivia — finds evidence that Tim may have been involved in the killing but does not report it, presumably because of his feelings for Olivia.